casinca4/my-travel-journal/README.md

 # my-travel-journal

-Solo project as part of the Frontend Developer Career Path from Scrimba.
+First solo project with React as part of the Frontend Developer Career Path from Scrimba.

 HTML, CSS, React